PhanHuuDat/MyMoneySaver/docs/mudblazor-integration.md

 ## Notes

-- Bootstrap 5 remains available for compatibility
+- MudBlazor is the sole UI framework (Bootstrap removed)
-- Both frameworks can coexist during migration
+- Uses .NET 10 @Assets[] helper for static asset references
 - MudBlazor requires .NET 6.0+ (currently using .NET 10.0)
-- No conflicts between MudBlazor and existing Blazor components
+- No conflicts with existing Blazor components

 ---